yoninachmany/decoded-privacy-policies/docs/README.md

 ## Q&A for reference
 **Who will be the members of your crowd?**

-This project will use Mechanical Turk workers to decode what our chosen policies are actually saying by breaking up each policy into segments and having each section summarized by a set of workers, after which another group of workers will determine which of those summaries best encapsulates the content of the section.
+This project will use Crowdflower workers to decode what our chosen policies are actually saying by breaking up each policy into segments and having each section summarized by a set of workers, after which another group of workers will determine which of those summaries best encapsulates the content of the section.

 **How will you incentivize them to participate?**

 We will pay these workers a small sum to participate.
-There may be a small amount of intrinsic motivation involved as well; a lack of understanding of privacy policies is a problem that affects many internet users, and it’s possible that Turkers will feel that they’re contributing to a worthwhile cause.
+There may be a small amount of intrinsic motivation involved as well; a lack of understanding of privacy policies is a problem that affects many internet users, and it’s possible that workers will feel that they’re contributing to a worthwhile cause.

 **What will they provide, and what sort of skills do they need?**